AMWA-TV/bcp-008-01/docs/Overview.md

 Devices in conformance to this BCP MUST use [NMOS Discovery and Registration](https://specs.amwa.tv/is-04/) to create and register Nodes, Devices and Receiver resources.
 Devices in conformance to this BCP MUST use [NMOS Device Connection Management](https://specs.amwa.tv/is-05/) to perform connection management actions against Receiver resources.

-## Receiver overall status
+## Receiver status

 The technical model describing the monitoring requirements for a receiver is [NcReceiverMonitor](https://specs.amwa.tv/nmos-control-feature-sets/branches/publish-status-reporting/monitoring/#ncreceivermonitor).

-This model MUST inherit from the baseline status monitoring model [NcStatusMonitor](https://specs.amwa.tv/nmos-control-feature-sets/branches/publish-status-reporting/monitoring/#ncstatusmonitor)

-The purpose of the overall status is to abstract and combine the specific domain statuses of a monitor into a single status which can be more easily observed and displayed by a simple client.
-A good practice is to populate the status message property with details of the worst status causing the current value of the overall status.

-`Note`: The overall status might remain the same even when specific domain statuses change but the overall status message might change because a different combination of internal states is causing the current overall status value.

-The following recommendations are in place when mapping specific domain statuses in the combined overall status:

-* Inactive/Not used states are neutral and do no affect the overall status
-* The overall status takes the worst state across the different domains (if one status is PartiallyHealthy (or equivalent) and another is Unhealthy (or equivalent) then the overall status would be Unhealthy)
-* The overall status is Healthy only when all domain statuses are either Healthy or a neutral state (Inactive/Not used)
+The Receiver status is composed of an overall status and various `domain statuses` such as link status, connection status, synchronisation status and stream status.
+These are described below.

 The proposed models are minimal and they can be implemented as is or derived in [vendor specific variants](https://specs.amwa.tv/ms-05-02/latest/docs/Introduction.html) which can add more statuses, properties and methods.